rackerlabs/terraform-provider-spot/docs/index.md

 }
 ```

-You can read about the various configuration options for spotnodepools [here](resources/spotnodepools.md).
+You can read about the various configuration options for spotnodepool [here](resources/spotnodepool.md).

 9. **Apply the Terraform configuration:**